valu-digital/wp-graphql-offset-pagination/docs/tutorial.md

 `meta_query` and `tax_query`.

-But that's only an "Advanced Level" WPGraphQL usage and this article is about the "Very Advanced Level" so we'll continue to write custom SQL 😱
+But that's only an "Advanced Level" WPGraphQL usage and this article is about the "Very Advanced Level" so we'll continue to write some custom SQL 😱

 ## Generating SQL in the WP Query

 Since we only moved the `prioritize` field to a query var that is not understood by WP Query we must actually teach WP Query how to handle it.
-We can do that by hooking in the low level `post_clauses` hook that allow us to manipulate the SQL query generation inside the WP Query instance.
+We can do that by hooking in the low level `post_clauses` filter that allow us to manipulate the SQL query generation inside the WP Query instance.

 This were we get into the territory that Cursors cannot handle.
 Specifically **because we mess with the `orderby` clause**.